swissbalancr/balancr_rtd/source/guidelines/git_branching.rst

 - `git push -u origin <branch>`

 6. Open a pull request on GitHub to merge the remote branch into `master`
-7. Discuss your changes with the reviewer(s); After merging, the remote branch is automatically deleted
+7. Discuss your changes with the reviewer(s); Note that “Create a Merge Commit” is turned off to keep well-managed Git histories; Only “Rebase & Merge” and “Squash & Merge” are allowed; After merging, the remote branch is automatically deleted
 8. In your local Git repository, switch to `master` and delete the local branch

 - `git checkout <branch>`